jduf/VMC-SUN-Heisenberg/README.md

 clusters with *n=pp+qq* (*p* and *q* integers) are allowed therefore *n=13=9+4* would be allowed.

-The values that the option obs take defines what observables are measured (the energy per site is always measured):
+The values that the option *obs* take defines what observables are measured (the energy per site is always measured):

 0. all possible observable
 1. bond energy
 2. long range correlations and associated structure factor
 3. color occupation
-4. variance of the energy
+4. variance of the energy (development phase)

 Beside performing a VMC simulation

 + can visualise the lattice with unit cell, site numbers, basis vectors, hopping amplitude, fluxes

-The executable min intends to perform a minimisation of variational parameters and study allows an analysis of these results in a web browser.
+The executable **min** intends to perform a minimisation of variational parameters and **study** allows an analysis of these results in a web browser.

+Note on the output files
+---

+In order to save disk space for large simulations, the results are saved in a binary file with the extension **.jdbin**.
+These files contains a footer that can be read with the utilities in **lib/jdtools/**.
+For instance :

+    jdhtml path/to/results.jdbin

+will display the results in the web browser

 Requirement
 ---